Audio to Text

 Upload MP3 and export standard SRT that works in common editors, video platforms, and subtitle QA tools without extra format conversion, making mp3 to srt delivery easier.

-The result balances recognition accuracy and caption readability, helping teams reduce manual subtitle reformatting and repetitive cleanup.
+The result balances recognition accuracy and caption readability, helping teams reduce manual subtitle reformatting and repetitive cleanup across routine mp3 to srt production.

-Upload an MP3 or record live, then review and export timestamped SRT subtitles in minutes with a streamlined mp3 to srt workflow.
+Upload an MP3 or record live, then review and export timestamped SRT subtitles in minutes with a streamlined mp3 to srt workflow that makes routine mp3 to srt production easier.

 Drag & drop an audio file here or click to upload